What Are Fix and Flip Loans in California?

 Some projects may qualify for refinancing into DSCR loans if rental income supports debt service.
 This strategy works well when sale markets soften or properties exceed renovation budgets.
 Alternatively, cash-out refinance can help you extract profits while converting to a rental property.

-How Do You Manage Fix & Flip Project Risks in California?
+How Do You Manage Fix and Flip Project Risks in California?

 Construction risks include contractor delays, permit issues, and unexpected structural problems.
 Budget contingencies of 10-20% help manage these variables.